 However, the current “clone/commit” process goes into the background.
 This makes programmatically determining when it finished rather difficult.
 Can we make the commit of an image clone wait for completion in the cmsh shell so our script will wait before attempting to apply updates?

-In 6.0 the –wait option to the commit command makes cmsh wait for any background task to complete.
+Starting from version 6.0+ the –wait option to the commit command makes cmsh wait for any background task to complete.
 A list of tasks that are waiting for completion can be seen with cmsh -A -c “task list”

 For versions of BCM prior to 6.0, the following technique can be used: